 This is a decision that must be made carefully on a case-by-case basis.
 It’s important to make sure whichever law firm you choose is experienced in handling these types of cases.

 Brouwer v.
 Sisters of Charity Providence, Aug.
 6, 2014, South Carolina Supreme Court

 The Common Knowledge Exception to the Expert Testimony Requirement for Establishing the Standard of Care in Medical Malpractice, Nov.
-27, 2/?p=1007, By Joseph H. King, University of Alabama Law School, Alabama Law Review
+27, 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/, By Joseph H. King, University of Alabama Law School, Alabama Law Review

 "ast year when my husband was injured in a car accident, I contacted Dell Cross.
 Immediately he and his wonderful staff went to work gathering all the information necessary to settle our claim.
 He explained every process, kept us informed and handled everything from the insurance companies down to the smallest bill.
 He made himself available to us anytime day or night, answering our questions and dealing with our concerns"

 Posted By: Alice Kirkland